What is pre-authorization?

 The process for such tokens would include these steps:

 1. Revoke pre-authorization.
-You can do this in Argent Profile screen > Security > Authorized Dapps (or Connected Dapps if you are on Android) > tap on the Dapp name and Revoke next to the token if you see it on the list.
+You can do this in account switcher (ETH or zkSync icon on the top-left in your Assets tab) > Argent Vault > Security > Token allowances and Revoke next to the token if you see it on the list.
 You will need to pay the network fees for this transaction.

 2. Connect to Dapp and pre-authorize the exact amount you are about to transact.